catseye/Chrysoberyl/article/Language Implementations.md

 *   common authors: Chris Pressey
 *   image_url: https://static.catseye.tc/images/illustrations/Perpetual_Motion_Machine.jpg

-This is a list of languages that Cat's Eye Technologies has built an implementation for but which were not designed by Cat's Eye Technologies.
+This is a list of languages that Cat's Eye Technologies has built an implementation of, but which were not designed by Cat's Eye Technologies.
 For those, see [Languages](Languages.md).

 Note that Cat's Eye Technologies also maintains some [forks](Forks.md) of some language projects.